 The Agency determined the lowest prices for lots in lot categories with the approval of the Government of the Republic of Slovenia, which was given in the resolution no. 38100-6/2020/6 of 16.
+12. 2020, changed with resolution no. 38100-6/2020/8 of 24.
 12. 2020.
-In this resolution, the Government of the Republic of Slovenia approved the lowest fee for the efficient use of a limited natural resource, and the payment method.
+In this resolution and its change, the Government of the Republic of Slovenia approved the lowest fee for the efficient use of a limited natural resource, and the payment method.
 Based on this, the lowest fees for the efficient use of a limited natural resource (reserve prices) for lots in lot categories shall be as follows: